-The Oklahoma Trucking Association is a non-profit, full service trade association formed to promote and protect the interests of the trucking industry within Oklahoma.
+The Oklahoma Trucking Association was established in 1932, it is a non-profit, full service trade association formed to promote and protect the interests of the trucking industry within Oklahoma.
 In this age of economic deregulation, OTA is committed to help you cope with the daily minefields of compliance and enforcement regulation which a carrier faces from all levels of our Government.

 OTA members are as focused on safety as they are on profitability because, in the long term, a company cannot excel in the one aspect of its operation without succeeding in the other.
 The safety arm of the Association is the nationally acclaimed Oklahoma Safety Management Council.